Last day of term and 5 days till christmas!

 Over the shoulder shot

-You see and have a text appear telling her to ‘meet at the park’.
+You see and have a text appear telling her to

-It is quite a close up of the phone to see the text and Molly is wearing red nail varnish to foreshadow pain and blood.
+text and Molly is wearing red nail varnish to foreshadow pain and blood.

 5